BLUE DILUTION & PINK-EYED DILUTION IN CATS

 The Biological Laboratories, Harvard University

-And that seemed to be the end of it until 2015 when Kathryn Eden posted photos of Milkdud, a Donskoy (Don Sphynx kitten) whose colour defied analysis.
+The two cats described in 1932 and 1961 seemed to be the end of it until 2015 when Kathryn Eden posted photos of Milkdud, a Donskoy (Don Sphynx kitten) whose colour defied analysis.
 Born to black parents, Milkdud’s genetic test results were:

 Milkdud's skin was closer to a fawn colour and his eyes had yellow irides with red pupils.
 There is no genetic test for pink-eyed dilution.
 Photos exist of the original pink-eyed dilutes hairs under high magnification, so that is one route to investigate (the Don Sphynx has slight furring on the tail).
 The other is to breed furred cats with the same colour and eye colout and to analyse their fur.
 While the genetic basis isn't yet known, visually Milkdud appears to be a pink-eyed dilute and hence a new opportunity for the cat fancy.